Update 2017-07-03: nginx does support hybrid configuration with RSA and ECDSA certificates for single virtual host

 At the 4096 bit level, where the 256 bit ECDHE is the weaker link, pure RSA key exchange is just 18% more power hungry.

 So, how does it compare to ECDSA key exchange?

 If we use the currently acceptable 2048 bit RSA key exchange, it will turn out that the RSA is about 3% faster than the combination of ECDHE key exchange and ECDSA authentication (both using 256 bit curve).
 But if the required security level reaches 128 bits or PFS is required ECDSA with ECDHE is much faster.

 ECDHE and ECDSA with 256 bit curves is 2.7 times faster than 2048 bit RSA with 256 bit ECDHE and 3.4 times faster than 3072 bit RSA alone!

-In other words, if you’re running Apache web servers you should consider using two certificates for the same site (unfortunately nginx doesn’t support multiple certificates for the same site, there was some progress in the past but I haven’t seen it come into fruition).
+In other words, if you’re running Apache web servers you should consider using two certificates for the same site.
 This will allow to negotiate RSA cipher suites with the legacy clients while it will provide lessened load on the server with modern clients.

 The configuration is also relatively simple, you just need to specify certificate and key file twice:

 SSLCertificateFile /etc/pki/tls/certs/example.com-RSA.crt SSLCertificateKeyFile /etc/pki/tls/private/example.com-RSA.key SSLCertificateFile /etc/pki/tls/certs/example.com-ECDSA.crt SSLCertificateKeyFile /etc/pki/tls/private/example.com-ECDSA.key